OTTO Car Insurance Review: Consumer Reviews, Quotes (2023)

 OTTO is a lead-generation site connecting customers with its partner insurers.
-It’s not an insurance company or marketplace, you can’t get direct quotes, and it shares your information with more than 1,000 third parties.
+But you can’t get direct quotes, and it may share your information with third parties.

 Jess Ullrich